The mumblings of a Christian autistic husband, dad, IT guy and amateur radio operator - Will Brokenbourgh / AF7EC

 If you have a close relationship with God and stay faithful and obedient to him and trust him, you don't have to worry about things like money, food or rent...God will take care of that stuff if you give him the opportunity.
 Bottom-line: Concentrate on your own walk with God, and he will take care of your needs.

 I could go on and on about how a Christian can stay strong and can keep from losing the spiritual battle we all fight everyday, but I will leave the rest of the advice for the countless men and women of God who have lived years as Christians.
 There are also tons of wonderful books and devotionals to help you out.
 Go to a Christian bookstore and look over some books you'd like to buy.
-Go online at Amazon or other internet bookstores and check out Christian books.
+Go online and find internet bookstores and check out Christian books.
 There is a book for just about every different spiritual need, so be patient and don't give up looking for something that will give you just the right advice!

 If you've made the decision to follow Jesus and live a life for God, great!
 Welcome to the huge family of God!
 Always think about how good God is, be loving and forgiving toward others who are rude, inconsiderate or have hurt you, always seek advice from more mature Christians and keep God's Word close to your heart!